psycho-baller/local-outlook-api/Architecture.md

 ## System Components

-The system consists of five main components:
+The system consists of six main components:

 1. **Web Form Interface**: A user-facing web application for composing email instructions and requesting event details
 2. **NodeJS SSE Server**: A server that broadcasts instructions to connected clients and receives operation results
 3. **Chrome Extension**: A browser extension that receives instructions, interacts with web applications, and reports results
+4. **Bulk Email Module**: A component for sending personalized emails to multiple recipients with data management
-4. **Outlook Web Client**: The target web application where emails are composed and event details are retrieved
+5. **Outlook Web Client**: The target web application where emails are composed and event details are retrieved
-5. **Programmatic Email Client**: A Node.js application for sending emails programmatically
+6. **Programmatic Email Client**: A Node.js application for sending emails programmatically

 ## Data Flow